João Teixeira de Faria: Outside Brazil

-Because of the medical laws around the world, blessed water is prescribed instead of herbs.
-It is available for about $3 a bottle and everyone who receives a spiritual intervention must drink this blessed water.

 Media coverage

 ABC news report

 On 14 July 2005, the American Broadcasting Company (ABC) ran a news report about Faria on Primetime Live.
 The programme featured five people with various medical conditions, including chronic fatigue syndrome, Lou Gehrig's disease and an inoperable brain tumour.
 Each patient saw Faria and ABC claimed that in three of the cases there had been an improvement.
 A young female athlete who had been paraplegic was shown beginning to move her legs.

-ABC's update on the five subjects, while not mentioning subject Mary Hendrickson, indicated that one subject is making either slow progress or none at all, two are worse, and one shows improvement.
+ABC's update on the five subjects, while not mentioning name of Mary Hendrickson, indicated that one subject is making either slow progress or none at all, two are worse, and one shows improvement.
 Subject David Ames died from complications on 16 July 2008.
 Despite undergoing Faria's psychic surgery and being declared cured, Lisa Melman's breast cancer got progressively worse.
 She stated the tumor had grown and became painful.
 She continued to suffer and died in 2012.

 Skeptic James Randi spent about an hour in New York being interviewed and taped for the report.
 Randi later criticised ABC for having cherry-picked his comments to show more credibility for Faria than was justified.
 Randi gave scientific explanations for all the activities observed.
-Randi revealed the natural explanations for activities ranging from putting forceps in the nose, random cutting of the flesh, 'scraping' of the eyeball, the subsequent absence of infection, and other activities one by one as age old parlor tricks.
+Randi revealed the natural explanations for activities ranging from: putting forceps in the nose, random cutting of the flesh, 'scraping' of the eyeball, the subsequent absence of infection, and other activities one by one as age old parlor tricks.
 However, he was dismayed that none of his critical comments were shown in the final segment.
 This was cut down to under 20 seconds of screen time.